Facts about the animal kingdom of All wildlife

 We'll start with the largest fish, the whale shark, and continue...

-Have you every heard of bioluminescence?
+Have you ever heard of bioluminescence?
 It is the phenomenon whereby a living organism can produce light from its own body.
-This means they are animals which can glow in the dark.
-It is something which is seen most commonly in the world's oceans as the vast majority of glow in the dark animals live...
+This means there are animals which can glow in the dark.
+It is something most commonly seen in the world's oceans, as the vast majority of glow-in-the-dark animals live in the depths...